hyperjumptech/monika/docs/src/pages/guides/cli-options.md

 monika --sitemap sitemap.xml
 ```

-or you can also add `--one-probe` to merge all requests into single probe
+or you can also add `--one-probe` flag to merge all requests into single probe.

 ```bash
 monika --sitemap sitemap.xml --one-probe